bkase/slides/animations-semirings/slides.md

 ### Creativity with guide-rails

-Note: I sat down with very smart people and we played around with different representations for a bit until we found one that works
+Note: Now we know what it must do, not how it must be formed.
+I sat down with very smart people...

 !!!